rpdelaney/l4d2-tourney-rules/rules.md

 notified in a reasonable time.
 Intentionally positioning a tank so that it cannot advance when AI controlled is not allowed.

-The minimum penalty for tank parking will be equivalent to full m[TBD]ap distance and health bonus at the time of the infraction.
+The minimum penalty for tank parking will be equivalent to full map distance and health bonus at the time of the infraction.

 ######5.8.4 Spectating